ozontech/pg_doorman/doc/usage.md

 ## Description

 **pg_doorman** is a PostgreSQL connection pooler.
-Any target application can be connected to **pg_doorman** as if it were a PostgreSQL server, and **pg_doorman** will create a connection to the actual server, or it will reuse one of its existing connections.
+Any application can consider connection to **pg_doorman** as if it were a connection to Postgresql server. **pg_doorman** will create a connection to the actual server or will reuse an existed connection.

-The aim of **pg_doorman** is to lower the performance impact of opening new connections to PostgreSQL.

 In order not to compromise transaction semantics for connection  pooling, **pg_doorman** supports several types of pooling when rotating connections:

 * Session pooling
-:   Most polite method.
-When a client connects, a server connection will
-    be assigned to it for the whole duration the client stays connected.
-When the client disconnects, the server connection will be put back into the pool.
+:   Client gets an assigned server connection for the lifetime of the client connection.
+    After the client disconnects, server connection will be released back into the pool.
-    This is the default method.

 * Transaction pooling
-:   A server connection is assigned to a client only during a transaction.
+:   Client gets an assigned server connection only for the duration of transaction.
-    When PgDoorman notices that transaction is over, the server connection will be put back into the pool.
+    After PgDoorman notices the end of the transaction, connection will be released back into the pool.

 The administration interface of **pg_doorman** consists of some new `SHOW` commands available when connected to a special "virtual" database **pgbouncer** or **pgdoorman**.

 ## Quick-start